 - Raw, Large Shrimp - Peeled and deveined, tails are optional

 Nothing beats a one pot recipe!
-Here's how to make it:
+Here's how to make this easy shrimp and orzo with tomatoes:

-- Cook Tomatoes - Heat a large, deep sauté pan that has a lid over medium heat.
+Photo 1 - Start by preheating the oven and heating a large, deep sauté pan (with a lid) over medium heat.
 Add the oil and cook the halved grape tomatoes with a pinch of salt until softened.
-Then add the garlic and red pepper flakes and cook for just a minute more until fragrant.
+Then add the garlic and red pepper flakes and cook until fragrant.

 - Check at 10 Minutes - When baking the orzo in the oven, I like to check it at 10 minutes by giving a stir to scrape the bottom.
 If needed, you can add a splash of water at this point if the liquid is almost absorbed but the orzo isn't quite cooked.

-- Use a Large Pan - It's best to use a large pan that has surface area to make an even layer of shrimp and is deep to accommodate the orzo.
+- Use a Large Pan - It's best to use a large pan that has surface area to make an even layer of shrimp and is deep to accommodate the shrimp and orzo.

 - Watch While Broiling - Shrimp cooks quickly under broiler so watch carefully.